Sayan-m90/Minimum-Persistent-Cycles/README.md

 ### pers2cyc_fin

-To produce cycles for the top 10 longest (finite) intervals:
+To produce cycles for the top 10 longest finite intervals:
-Example:
 ```
 ./pers2cyc_fin -i ../../sphere_50_50_50.perseus -n 10
 ```

-Outputs a folder named "sphere_50_50_50.perseusloops/" which stores 2-cycles of the top 10 intervals in .off format.
+This outputs a folder named "sphere_50_50_50.perseusloops/" which stores 2-cycles of the top 10 intervals in .off format.

 To print help information: